AnchitCap/AnchitCap/README.md

 - 💬 I am a graduate student at New York University
 - 🔭 I’m currently working on a data science project
-- 🌱 I’m currently learning data structures and algorithms
+- 🌱 I’m currently learning data structures and algorithms [leetcode][leetcode]
 - ⚡  I'm looking for software / data engineer oppurtunities

 <br />